SEC settlement over money fund that 'broke the buck' breaks down

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission has backed out of a settlement with the managers of a large money market fund that “broke the buck” during the 2008 financial crisis, according to court papers made public on Friday.
+NEW YORK, Sept 13 (Reuters) - The U.S. Securities and Exchange Commission has backed out of a settlement with the managers of a large money market fund that “broke the buck” during the 2008 financial crisis, according to court papers made public on Friday.

 Reserve Primary had held $785 million of debt from Lehman Brothers Holdings Inc, which went bankrupt the day before, and worries about the Lehman stake had spurred a flood of redemption requests that the fund could not meet.